-Therefore, SLI cannot exclude the possibility of exceeding its risk tolerance limits due to an incorrect estimation of its risks and exposures.
+Therefore, SLI cannot exclude the possibility of its risk exposures exceeding the risk tolerance limits due to an incorrect estimation of these risk exposures.
 If the risks disclosed in this section were to occur, they could potentially have a significant effect on SLI's present and future business, cash flows, eligible own funds and solvency position.